dmiau/Personalized-Compass/Compass[transparent]/README.txt

 * the idea of the triangulation and locate+ task?
 - tape to indicate the outside
 - does the data indicate the correct trend?
+- number the slide [5:45PM]
+- streamline the study flow [5:46PM]
+- people keep look at screen to see what to do (let people watch the intro, and walk them through the practices)

 ***** Working
 MATLAB data checking tools?
 MATLAB data summarizer
-- streamline the study flow
 - coming up explaination script
 - have a demonstration mode to walk through the interface
 - better explaination for the triangulation and locate+ tasks